Belfast Children's clinic

 What causes ADHD?

-The exact cause of ADHD is unknown, but the condition has been shown to run in families.
+The exact cause of attention deficit hyperactivity disorder (ADHD) is unknown, but the condition has been shown to run in families.

 Other factors suggested as potentially having a role in ADHD include:

-The exact cause of ADHD is unknown, but the condition has been shown to run in families.
+The exact cause of attention deficit hyperactivity disorder (ADHD) is unknown, but the condition has been shown to run in families.

 Other factors suggested as potentially having a role in ADHD include: